 A source is a unique application, host, container, or instance that emits metrics.
 The source is explicitly set in the

 source field of a Wavefront data format metric.
 For AWS integrations, the source is extracted from AWS service properties or dimensions.

 To view and manage sources, select Browse > Sources.

-Adding and Editing Source Descriptions
+Add and Edit Source Descriptions

 Managing Source Tags